BattletechModders/MechMaintenanceByCost/README.md

 # MechMaintenanceByCost
-BattleTech mod (using BTML) that changes your maintenance cost of your mechs, from a flat sum for all mechs, to a cost specific to the cost of the mech chassis.
+BattleTech mod (using BTML) that changes your maintenance cost of your mechs from a flat sum for all mechs, to a cost, specific to the cost of the mech chassis.

 ## Requirements
 ** Warning: Uses the experimental BTML mod loader that might change, come here again to check for updates **